rosbas/iot_proj/README.md

 The goal of the project is to create a contactless fan as a mid-term project for class IOT

-# notes
+# Notes
-Some file names and variables contain strong language due to pent-up frustration stored during the working period.
+Some file names and variables contain strong language due to pent-up emotion stored during the working period.
 Please proceed with cautions.

 The project is done using
 - STM32 NUCLEOF411RE